Victory for the Privacy Commission in Facebook proceeding

 The Court also found that Facebook does not comply with Belgian privacy legislation on the basis of the investigation undertaken by the Privacy Commission.

 The investigation shows that Facebook collects information concerning all of us when we browse the Internet.
 To this end, Facebook uses various technologies, such as the well-known "cookies" or "social plug-ins" (for example, the "like" or "share" buttons) or also "pixels", which are invisible to the naked eye.
 It uses them on its own website, but also and most importantly on websites of third parties.
 The investigation reveals, for example, that even if you have never visited the Facebook domain, Facebook is still able to track your browsing behavior without you realizing it, let alone want it, through these invisible pixels that Facebook has placed on more than 10,000 other websites.

-The Court concludes, in line with the Authority, that Facebook (1) does not sufficiently inform users about the fact that it collects information about us, on the nature of the collected information, on the use of this information and on how long it retains this information and 2) does not obtain valid consent from users to collect and process all this information.
+The Court concludes, in line with the Privacy Commission, that Facebook (1) does not sufficiently inform users about the fact that it collects information about us, on the nature of the collected information, on the use of this information and on how long it retains this information and 2) does not obtain valid consent from users to collect and process all this information.

 - Facebook must stop tracking and recording the browsing behavior of persons browsing from Belgium as long as it does not bring its practices in line with Belgian privacy legislation.

 - Facebook must destroy all illegally obtained personal data.

 - Facebook must publish the entire 84-paged judgment on its website and must publish in Dutch- and French-language Belgian newspapers the last three pages of this judgment where the imposed measures are listed.